Silhouette of a person in a serene landscape representing mental health and wellness.

 Combination Therapy Using Stimulants

 The proof that the combination of stimulants with antidepressants for refractory depression is still inconclusive.
-But experts have begun using the following to manage the condition:
+But experts have begun using the following to manage the condition: Combination therapy using stimulants is sometimes considered for refractory depression when other treatments are not effective.

 • Adderall